Know your place

 Plan an adventure

 When the time seems right, help your friend embrace life again through simple pleasures.
-Take him or her to a place that may temporarily divert the experience of grief, such as sharing a movie, meal or museum.
+Take him or her to a place that may temporarily divert the experience of grief, such as sharing a movie, eating a meal or going to a museum.
 Even though your friend is hurting, he or she is allowed to enjoy life.

 Get them Moving

 Above all show love.
 Be there.
-Stand in the gap that has opened in your friend's life, enduring the pain.
-Be willing to say.
-“I don’t know.”
+Stand in the gap that has opened in your friend's life.
+Be willing to say, “I don’t know.”
 Listen.
 Be present.
 Be a friend.
 Be love for love never fails.